caiolang/boids/README.md

 ## What is this

 This is a boids (bird-oid objects) simulation done for a Multi-Agents Systems class, taken on 2022 at ENSTA Paris.
+More details on [`report.pdf`](report.pdf).

 ### Improvements